TEALSK12/introduction-to-computer-science/lesson_15.md

 2. Introduce project

     -   Walk students through project specification, pointing out important details, potential pitfalls, and specific requirements
-        -   The words to the nursery rhyme must appear on the screen somehow
+        -   The words to the story must appear on the screen somehow
             -   This can be as a sprite, as a part of the background, or "said" by a narrator
-        -   Sprites must act out the nursery rhyme line by line
+        -   Sprites must act out the story line by line
             -   The action must be dynamic-- a series of static images is not sufficient
         -   The action and words should advance automatically, but at a slow enough pace that the viewer can follow
         -   The user must be able to restart the animation (in a manner other than pressing the green flag again) after it has concluded